 The Philanthropic Revolution, Jeremy Beer

 *Beer makes a compelling case against philanthropy in this must read (and short) history of American charity.
-If you only read one book on fundraising this year, I suggest this one.
+If you’ve already read Designs for Fundraising, or want a more high-level understanding of our work, I suggest this title.
 It’s significantly more philosophical than practical, but I’d consider it essential reading for those in our field who want to understand why we do what we do.

 The Forgotten Foundations of Fundraising, Jeremy Beer and Jeffrey Cain